Arch: Arch Linux - since 1.6

 Slack: Slackware - since 0.48

-Windows: Windows (detects native Java, .NET Framework, PowerShell and Git) - in Windows version
+Windows: Windows (detects native Java, .NET Framework, .NET, PowerShell and Git) - in Windows version

 If you have already installed a package using your distribution's installer then Zero install can use that instead of downloading a second copy using Zero Install.
 It can also use PackageKit to install them, if the user is authorised.